aslnagy/ldig/readme.md

 This is a prototype of language detection for short message service (twitter). with 99.1% accuracy for 17 languages

+Now you can install this tool via pip, but it's only works with python 3 though.

 Usage
 ------